An introduction to minor cat cuts and wounds

 Please note: Any suspected cat bite wounds should be well bathed once or twice a day.

 A minor wound is best left to heal uncovered but larger wounds may benefit from a dressing e.g. gauze pad taped onto skin clipped of hair.
-The best tape to use is the ‘micropore’ type as the ‘elastoplast’ ones will stick too firmly to the cat’s skin and may cause damage on removal.
+The best tape to use is the ‘micropore’ type as the ‘Elastoplast’ ones will stick too firmly to the cat’s skin and may cause damage on removal.

 Some areas of the body are easy to dress such as legs, but others such as tails and ears are more difficult.
-In any wound that your cat may be able to reach and lick, it may be sensible to purchase an Elizabethan collar (make sure this is fitted correctly according to instructions).
-A cats’ tongue is a potential source of harmful bacteria and the tongue is abrasive so the licking action can irritate a wound and cause infection.
+With any wound that your cat may be able to reach and lick, it may be sensible to purchase an Elizabethan collar (make sure this is fitted correctly according to instructions).
+A cat’s tongue is a potential source of harmful bacteria and the tongue is abrasive so the licking action can irritate a wound and cause infection.

 Please note that should bleeding wick through your initial dressing then do not remove the dressing as you may dislodge any clots formed.

-Aftercare: Wound cleaning should be performed at least 1-2 times a day for a few days, until the wound appears to be healing.
+Cleaning cat cuts and wounds should be performed at least 1-2 times a day for a few days, until the wound appears to be healing.
 The wound should be regularly monitored and closely inspected.

 If your cat develops any swelling, heat, pain or becomes unwell it may be a sign of infection and veterinary attention should be sought.
 Owners should monitor for discomfort with the bandage, such as excess chewing.
 Wounds to limbs should be checked to ensure that the foot of the injured limb is the same temperature as the other limbs and that weight bearing on the legs is possible.